junsu-ku/junsu-ku.github.io/_pages/about.md

 I am currently looking for opportunities to apply data analysis in real-time data with real business impact.

+You can also download my resume. <a href="/files/Jordan JunSu Ku - Resume.pdf" download>Download My Resume</a>

 Thank you!

 <br/>